PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-nested.rst

 * You cannot change the type of a nested prefab instance.

 A nested prefab is an object that is part of a prefab.
-It's type can be a built-in Phaser_ type or a prefab.
-You cannot define user properties for the nested prefab if it has a Phaser_ built-in type.But, if it has a prefab as a type, you can define user properties for that prefab.
+Its type can be a built-in Phaser_ type or a prefab.
+You cannot define user properties for the nested prefab if it has a Phaser_ built-in type.
+But, if it has a prefab as a type, you can define user properties for that prefab.
 Saying it in other words.
-If you need adding custom properties to a nested prefab (**A**), then you can create a a separated prefab scene (**B**) with user properties, and use that prefab **B** as type creating the nested prefab **A**.
+If you need to add custom properties to a nested prefab (**A**), then you can create a separated prefab scene (**B**) with user properties, and use that prefab **B** as type creating the nested prefab **A**.